Key insights for your executive team

 Getting the table stakes right includes providing competitive compensation and working conditions.
-Are you considering the pay equity issue of imbalances between current and new employees?
-You’re probably very aware by now of the downstream impact of this imbalance.
+Are there pay equity imbalances between current and new employees?
 When employees do leave, make the offboarding process smooth and friendly.
 About 15% of employees are either referrals or later returnees; treat outgoing employees as potential incoming employees — and treat incoming employees well.

 Ultimately, the best recruiters are current employees who serve as raving fans, whose passion to live their natural compassion finds fulfillment in your culture.
 They’re the essential element of a workplace where people want to stay and where desirable candidates want to be.